taoliuh/v2ex/README.md

 But how to do it?
 One of the best practices is: CursorLoader + ContentProvider + SyncAdapter.

-{% https://github.com/taoliuh/v2ex/blob/wip/doc/option-c.png [Use contentProvider and syncAdapter api design pattern] %}
+{% img https://github.com/taoliuh/v2ex/blob/wip/doc/option-c.png [Use contentProvider and syncAdapter api design pattern] %}

 And this is the incorrect way to implement REST methods.

-{% https://github.com/taoliuh/v2ex/blob/wip/doc/incorrect_way_to_implement_rest_methods.png [The Incorrect Implementation of REST Methods] %}
+{% img https://github.com/taoliuh/v2ex/blob/wip/doc/incorrect_way_to_implement_rest_methods.png [The Incorrect Implementation of REST Methods] %}

 #Features